blenderous/blenderous.github.io/cv.md

 ### Ipedis India, Chennai, India *(As Front End Developer - Feb 2015 to Aug 2015)*
 - Created websites using properly semantic `HTML`, `CSS` with `LESS` preprocessor
-- Learned `Angular JS` under the guidance of the CTO (Yanis Ghidouche)
+- Learned `Angular JS` version 1 under the guidance of the CTO (Yanis Ghidouche)
 - Learned to work with task manager (`grunt`) and version control system (`git`)
 - Created challenging designs and layouts using `Bootstrap CSS` and media queries